 Without this amount, not only might we miss spots, but there simply won’t be enough chemical or physical blockers to effectively protect our skin from the sun, potentially leading to photodamage and skin cancer.

 John Su wrote a great post illustrating exactly how much he sunscreen he needs for his own unique facial measurements.
 If you’re interested in the maths, check it out!

 The Implications of Having to Use a Lot of Sunscreen

 The problems begin when people rely on moisturiser or especially foundation as their sole SPF protection.
 Not only is it unlikely that they’re evenly covering all of their face, but I’m almost certain that nobody uses anywhere near that amount of foundation!
 You then won’t be getting the SPF on the bottle.
 I think additional SPF in makeup is great as an extra precaution or for touch ups during the day.
 But you should always use a dedicated sunscreen first and apply it generously to exposed areas.

 That’s it for today folks!
-Remember to apply your 1/4 teaspoon this morning, and I’ll see you all next time,
+Check out what level of SPF you should be using, and remember to apply your 1/4 teaspoon this morning!
+I’ll see you all next time,

 As I mentioned in my Skin Care + Depression post, I think skin care is a great tool for self care.
 It’s fun, relaxing, and really offers tangible self improvement.
 But unfortunately, a lot of the DIY at-home spa day guides out there on the […]